nurpax/c64jasm/docs-src/docs/index.md

 ## Getting started

 Assuming you successfully installed the C64jasm command line compiler, you should be able to compile and run some code.
-Let's build an example project from the c64jasm project.
+Let's build the `sprites` sample from under [examples/sprites/](https://github.com/nurpax/c64jasm/tree/master/examples/sprites/):

 ```
 git clone https://github.com/nurpax/c64jasm